Add a project manually

 2. Select Add & Next.

-Step 4: Upload drawing files (optional)
+Step 4: Upload drawing files

-• To add drawings, do the following:
+• To upload drawing files, do the following:

-1. Drag and drop the drawing files into the designated area, or select them using File Explorer.
+1. Drag and drop the drawing files into the designated area, or select them using the File Explorer.

 2. Select Next.

-Step 5: Review and edit the drawing log records (optional)
+Step 5: Review and edit the drawing log records

 2. Optionally, select the drawing Discipline for each record.